eras/mxrxtx/README.md

 The offer is withdrawn when `mxrxtx` exits.
 ## Download a file
-You can download a file with `mxrxtx --download 'matrix:roomid/rCWNvpCTZHQkiRYUDE:matrix.org/$uPjb5qzQ0FmyQX5j0tXjCjdwKp_es00vNn_tePPzYpA'`.
+You can download a file with `mxrxtx download 'matrix:roomid/rCWNvpCTZHQkiRYUDE:matrix.org/$uPjb5qzQ0FmyQX5j0tXjCjdwKp_es00vNn_tePPzYpA'`.
 Accepts also matrix.to-urls.

 Starts download of a particular file being offered.
-As the file names are defined by the original event, it may be advisable to use the `--output-dir` switch to create a new directory.
+As the file names are defined by the original event, it may be advisable to use the `--output-dir` switch before the `download` subcommand to create a new directory.
 ## Keep downloading any offers
-To download any offered files, you can use `mxrxtx --monitor`. (`--output-dir` is advisable here as well.)
+To download any offered files, you can use `mxrxtx monitor`. (`--output-dir` is advisable here as well.)
 It will only consider new events synced after starting the tool.